mravendi/mravendi.github.io/_posts/cvoverview.md

 The implementation scripts are available in this [link](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook).

+The outline of this post is as the following:
+1. TOC
+{:toc}

 ## Image classification
 Image classification (also called image recognition) is probably the most widely used task in computer